Skip to content

 CSCS cards

-This year’s rules include covering the costs of Construction Skills Certification Scheme (CSCS) cards and associated health and safety qualifications for the first time, worth about £60 in total.
+The costs of Construction Skills Certification Scheme (CSCS) cards and associated health and safety qualifications will be covered for the first time.

-The move follows rule changes by several mayoral areas with devolved adult education policy, such as the Greater London Authority, that already cover the costs of construction safety cards, although eligibility rules vary by area.
+The move mirrors the policy of several mayoral areas with devolved adult education policy, such as the Greater London Authority, that already cover the costs of construction safety cards, although eligibility rules vary by area.

 Other qualifications with an “associated alliance scheme” can also be funded, the new rules confirm.